theshteves/stevenkneiser.com/blog/links.md

 This is a cold shower
 <br />This is a wake-up call

-Regardless of your sentiment towards "The West" (which is much more than the U.S. by the way), you don't have to be a complete doomer to benefit from the inquiry:
+Regardless of your sentiment towards "The West" (which is much more than the U.S. by the way), **you don't have to be buy this argument to benefit from contemplating**:

-> _"How might we, the world,<br/>best prepare for a future where the U.S.<br />is no longer the undisputed hegemon?"_
+> _"How might we, the world,<br/>best prepare for the day the U.S.<br />is no longer the undisputed hegemon?"_

 If that sounds absurd,
 <br />I encourage you to revisit